 A garden that combines Japanese and Western aesthetics

 A testament to changing times, Kyu-Furukawa Gardens feature a Western-style mansion on sloping grounds.
-Surrounding it are two gardens, one employing the design and style of the West, and the other drawing on Japanese aesthetics.
+There are two gardens spread upon these slopes, one employing the design and style of the West, and the other drawing on Japanese aesthetics.
 The garden was built in the early 20th century and was originally private property.
 It was later opened to the public in 1956.

 At the center of the garden is a pond called Shinjiike, patterned after the Chinese cursive character for "heart"

 The Western-style garden was designed by Josiah Conder, who was later dubbed "the father of modern Japanese architecture"

 The garden is especially popular in May for its roses